As a starting pitcher for the University of South Florida, Mark Reed can be excused if he has a distaste for opposing batters.

 "I was able to get an autographed ball of Ted Williams a couple of years ago," he said.
 "I like getting baseballs and cards of top past and present players signed."

 King, who has an autographed ball of Mickey Mantle, collects football cards of Pittsburgh's Aaron Jones and Miami's Sammie Smith.

 "It's one of those sentimental things because they went to the same high school I did," said the Apopka High grad.

 When it comes to making trades and finding the good buy, Reed has the edge over his teammates, especially King.

 "Aside from Boggs, I really like my 1972 Carlton Fisk rookie card," said Reed of the $125 card.
 "I bought it for $18 two years ago when it booked at $50.
 The fact it was such a good buy is the main reason why I like it."

 On the other side of the coin, King traded a 1968 Tom Seaver (now valued at $200) for a 1987 Topps commemorative card of Roberto Clemente.
-The Clemente card, part of a subset within the 792-card Topps set, can be had for 10 cents.
+The Clemente card can be had for 10 cents.

 "But one time I did trade a bunch of worthless common cards to somebody for a Dwight Gooden rookie," he retorted.

 Among the quartet of USF collectors, Stumberger boasts the best all-around card collection.
 Included are complete sets back to 1977 and a host of older Yankee cards including Berra's and Rizzuto's from the 1950s.